 - Criticized the Iran nuclear deal and the easing of Cuba sanctions

-On December 2, 2016, the Presidential Transition Team issued a statement that the President-elect's choices of Steve Mnuchin for Treasury Secretary and Wilbur Ross for Commerce Secretary "signal a seismic and transformative shift in trade policy."
-The appointment of Peter Navarro (to lead a new team the President-elect named the National Economic Council) may be another indication of a significant transformation.
+The Presidential Transition Team announced that the choices of Steve Mnuchin for Treasury Secretary and Wilbur Ross for Commerce Secretary "signal a seismic and transformative shift in trade policy."
+The appointment of Peter Navarro (to lead a new team the President named the National Economic Council) may be another indication of a significant transformation.
 Mr. Navarro has warned of the US's "economic death" due to China's unfair trade practices and lack of consumer safety mechanisms, and claimed that NAFTA has caused the loss of 700,000 US jobs.

 Planning for the future